 Continuous Testing is a process where the execution of tests is run through the testing tools automatically following code integration.
 As before, the testing tools are pre-loaded with the testing scripts.
 There is no human intervention in Continuous Testing as well, other than with the script development.

 So, what is the difference between Automated Testing and Continuous Testing?
-In Automation Testing, the code is integrated with the mainline, then automation test scripts are developed, and then the binaries are tested against these scripts automatically using automation test suites.
+In Automation Testing, the code is integrated with the mainline, then automation test scripts are developed, and the binaries are tested against these scripts automatically using automation test suites.

 In Continuous Testing, the test scripts are written before the coding begins.
 So, when the code is integrated, the automation tests are automatically run one after another – hence the term Continuous Testing.
-Development methodologies such as TDD and BDD gel well with DevOps framework as they are one of the enablers for Continuous Testing.
+Development methodologies such as TDD and BDD gel well with the DevOps framework as they are one of the enablers for Continuous Testing.

 The advantage of Continuous Testing over Automation Testing is that once code is checked into the source code repository, the process to build and validate begins, and the feedback is obtained rapidly.
 There is no gap in the process where the integration, testing, and feedback mechanism await human intervention.

-The difference between automated testing and Continuous Testing can be best explained in figure 3.
+The difference between automated testing and Continuous Testing can be best explained in Figure 3.